grz0zrg/wui/README.md

 Tested and work ok with IE 11, Opera 12, Chrome (30, 35, 40), Firefox (31, 37) and Safari (6, 7, 8).

 Mostly work (problems with the ToolBar and Dialog) under IE 10 but i do not support it.

+The Web MIDI API should be supported by the browser if you want to use the MIDI features.

 =====